sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/executors/index.md

 - As Sourcegraph executor tasks are run in containers, access to either Docker or Kubernetes is required.
 - Sourcegraph executor usage requires requires Sourcegraph version 3.XX.
 - As Sourcegraph executors run arbitrary user-submitted code, take care to place the executors within an appropriately secured part of your infrastructure.
 Network access to Sourcegraph is required, and your users will likely need read only access to internal resources required to run typical Batch Changes, such as internal package repositories and proxies.
 In general, you should trust Sourcegraph executors as much as you trust your Sourcegraph users to spawn and run services within your infrastructure.

+## Deployment models

+Two deployment models are supported:

+1. [**Docker containers running on a server.**](pure-docker.md) In this model, changesets are computed in Docker containers run directly on the server.
+This model fits well in environments that do not use Kubernetes, and that expect relatively steady usage of Batch Changes over time.
+1.

+The linked pages provide instructions on installing and configuring Sourcegraph executors in their respective environments.

 ## Installing the executor